thevisad/seedbox-from-scratch/README.md

 ## Support
-**** Note this is for the older version of the script, which this still leverages to some aspect.
-Be careful attempting any fixes from these forums ****
+**** Note this is for the older version of the script, which this still leverage's to some aspect.
+Be careful attempting any fixes from these forums as it likely will have a negative impact on this install. ****
 There is no real support for this script, but nerds are talking a lot about it [HERE](http://www.torrent-invites.com/showthread.php?t=272859) and you may find solutions for your problems in that thread.

 ## Changelog

+Version 16.01.0 (Internal Revision)
+  May 15 2017 12:34 GMT-5
+   - Additional cleanups on the environment installs
+   - Updated dockers to the latest versions

 Version 16.00.3 (Internal Revision)
   May 15 2017 12:34 GMT-5
    - Major clean up on primary OS install, central server should only contain the applications needed to actually run all docker containers.